 Laces: 100s of Ways to Pimp Your Kicks

 Last but not least is my own book, Laces, which was published in 2007.
 Like the website, this book is the world's most comprehensive reference about shoelaces.

 "Laces" comes with color-coded laces that match the lacing diagrams, and has an "interactive" front cover that can be used as a practice shoe.
 The pages are filled with trendy looking shoes laced in amazing patterns.

 Sadly, "Laces" is now out of print, so copies are getting ever more scarce.

-If you love books, but haven't found any of the above books about shoelaces to be of interest, check out the latest in electronic books!
+If you love books, but haven't found any of the above books about shoelaces to be of interest, check out the latest in electronic readers!

 Kindle 3G Wireless Reading Device

 As thin as most magazines and lighter than a paperback, the Kindle 3G Wireless Reading Device can hold up to 3,500 books in electronic format.
 The "E-Ink" electronic display is like reading print on paper, even in bright sunlight (unlike conventional computer screens).
 You can buy the latest books, downloaded wirelessly from most parts of the world, for a fraction of the cost of their printed counterparts.